teobot/surveyWebsite/README.md

 - [ ] maybe move the competitors to the same competitiors page

-### What am I doing / have done?
+### Latest update notes 10/11/2019
-- [x] Created a RESTful API that returns all the usernames if the user is logged in
+- [x] Created a new API that returns a list of surveys of a user
-- [x] The admin page now displays all the current users usernames in real time
-- [x] added another user into the database creation
-- [x] Phone Number is now server validated but is in format 111222333, its 9 digits long

-### Latest update notes 02/11/2019
-- Update section 5 on the google forms compet page
+- [x] Survey management page now returns a constantly updating list of surveys using a API
+- [x] Create data now inserts a test form for the bonfire account user
-- - [x] Go through and fix the formatting.
+- [x] Created a survey view form that gets the survey id and displays the information

 ### Features to add
 - [x] Phone Number must be checked to see its actually a phonenumber
-- [ ] Look into filter_var($field, FILTER_VALIDATE_INT, $options) for validation
 - [ ] Similar validation on the sign in page, sign up page is mostly done
 - [ ] Check over both server side and client side validation
 - [x] Show the new database information in account.php page
 - Complete the competition evaluation for:
-    - - [ ] Google Forms,
+    - - [x] Google Forms,
     - - [ ] CheckBox,
     - - [ ] Survey Monkey